JoannickGardize/SharkECS/README.md

 # SharkECS

-Entity Component System implementation focused on performance and ease of use.
+Entity Component System implementation focused on both performance and ease of use.
+It was inspired by the well known [artemis-odb](https://github.com/junkdog/artemis-odb) framework.

 The specificity of SharkECS regarding to other ECS frameworks is that all possible entity composition and mutation must be declared first.
 In this way, performance is easily optimized.